franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 However, it was discovered in practice that this structure is insufficient for implementing all the required signals.
 For example, the `JALR` instruction necessitates the program counter (`PC`) to become `RS1 + ImmExt`, a functionality not supported by the current design.
 Furthermore, specific blocks like the `Control Unit` and `Data Memory` require refined designs, either to simplify the structure or to accommodate particular instructions, which will be elucidated in subsequent sections.

-In light of these findings, we modified the design (as depicted in the diagram below) to provide an appropriate framework for executing all the instructions in our program.
+In light of these findings, we modified the design (as depicted in the diagram below) to provide an appropriate structure for executing all the instructions in our program.
 Detailed explanation of specific blocks will be provided in the sections below.

 ![Overview](/Images/Overview.png)
 <p align="center">